SLColonies/Public/_docs/stats.md

 ### Sickness (s)
 You can get sick via numerous ways in SL Colonies.
 Poison traps, poison arrows and coated blades.
 As well as poisoned foods and drinks.

 Sickness will always remain at 0% unless you gain a sickness by being poisoned.
-If you are poisoned, your bar will decrease by 1 point every 5 minutes until it hits 0 (8 hours).
-Once you hit 0, your health bar will begin to drain by 1 point every 5 minutes (8 hours).
+If you are poisoned, your bar will increase by 1 point every 5 minutes until it hits 100 (8 hours).
+Once you hit 100% sickness, your health bar will begin to drain by 1 point every 5 minutes (8 hours).
 This gives you 16 hours of active play-time without curing a sickness.

 Different poisons can effect your sickness bar in different ways.
 Such as a slow poison, or a fast poison or even instant poisons depending on their potency and rarity.
 Some poisons used by Assassins can even kill instantly.
 Of course, these types of poisons are extremely rare!

 The only way to cure sickness is to see a healer or to take medicine.
 Most sickness requires you to visit a healer and lay down until cured, as many medicines are quite expensive to create and own.

 ### Tiredness (т)
 Tiredness is separate to your Energy Points in that it is a stat which determines your characters overall tireness and lack of sleep.
 You will become tired and require rest to regenerate.
-Your characters needs to lay in a bed to regenerate this stat.
+Your character needs to lay in a bed to regenerate this stat.

 Tiredness starts at 0% and will work its way up to 100%.
 1 point every 5 minutes by default (8 hours).
 At this point, your character will be exhausted, your Energy will no longer automatically regenerate and will instead drain at 1 point every 5 minutes (8 minutes) until it then begins to drain Health at also 1 point every 5 minutes (another 8 hours, total of 24 hours before unconsciousness).